Jabrayil: Restoration of Azerbaijani control

 After 27 years, on 9 October 2020, Azerbaijan regained control of the city during the 2020 Nagorno-Karabakh war.

-In the context of the war, on 4 October 2020, Azerbaijani President Ilham Aliyev announced that the Azerbaijani Armed Forces had taken control of the city following a day-long battle; however, Shushan Stepanyan, the Press Secretary of the Minister of Defence of Armenia denied this.
+On 4 October 2020, Azerbaijani President Ilham Aliyev announced that the Azerbaijani Armed Forces had taken control of the city following a day-long battle; however, Shushan Stepanyan, the Press Secretary of the Minister of Defence of Armenia denied this.
 On 5 October, the Artsakhian President, Arayik Harutyunyan, claimed that he had visited the city.
 However, on 9 October 2020, footage released by Azerbaijan Ministry of Defence showed Azerbaijani soldiers raising the flag of Azerbaijan in the centre of the ruined city.
 Reporters from Euronews visited the city on 17 October, confirming that it had come under Azerbaijani control.

 In November 2020 Azerbaijani media visited the recently recaptured city and reported that except for a newly built military base, no building was left intact since the capture of the city in 1993.
 Several ambassadors who visited the ruined city in February 2021 expressed their shock at the state of the city and added that a number of graves had been defaced or dug up.
 A BBC report noted that the homes and graves of Azerbaijanis had been completely destroyed during the Armenian occupation.